teddiebrock/blank-spaces/about.md

 A mixture of theory, everyday resistance, and imagining alternative futures.

-A grounded place for place-lessness.
+A grounded place for placelessness.

+Works in perpetual process and revision.

 (written by Teddie Brock)